-Value each asset by its fair market value on the date used in the Net Worth section of this form.

-- Jointly held assets: If you hold real or personal property jointly with another person, your interest equals your legal percentage of ownership in the property.
-However, assets that are held as tenants by the entirety or jointly with right of survivorship, including bank accounts held in such a manner, must be reported at 100% of their value. - Partnerships: You are deemed to own an interest in a partnership which corresponds to your interest in the equity of that partnership. - Trusts: You are deemed to own an interest in a trust which corresponds to your percentage interest in the trust corpus. - Real property may be valued at its market value for tax purposes, unless a more accurate fair market value is available. - Marketable securities which are widely traded and whose prices are generally available should be valued based upon the closing price on the valuation date. - Accounts, notes, and loans receivable: Value at fair market value, which generally is the amount you reasonably expect to collect. - Closely-held businesses: Use any method of valuation which in your judgment most closely approximates fair market value, such as book value, reproduction value, liquidation value, capitalized earnings value, capitalized cash flow value, or value established by "buy-out" agreements.
-It is suggested that the method of valuation chosen be indicated on the form. - Life Insurance: Use cash surrender value less loans against the policy, plus accumulated dividends. - The asset value of a leased vehicle is the vehicle's present value minus the lease residual (a number found on the lease document).
+- Value each asset by its fair market value on the date used in Part A for your net worth. - Jointly held assets: If you hold real or personal property jointly with another person, your interest equals your legal percentage of ownership in the property.
+However, assets that are held as tenants by the entirety or jointly with right of survivorship must be reported at 100% of their value. - Partnerships: You are deemed to own an interest in a partnership which corresponds to your interest in the equity of that partnership. - Trusts: You are deemed to own an interest in a trust which corresponds to your percentage interest in the trust corpus. - Real property may be valued at its market value for tax purposes, unless a more accurate appraisal of its fair market value is available. - Marketable securities which are widely traded and whose prices are generally available should be valued based upon the closing price on the valuation date. - Accounts, notes, and loans receivable: Value at fair market value, which generally is the amount you reasonably expect to collect. - Closely-held businesses: Use any method of valuation which in your judgment most closely approximates fair market value, such as book value, reproduction value, liquidation value, capitalized earnings value, capitalized cash flow value, or value established by "buy-out" agreements.
+It is suggested that the method of valuation chosen be indicated in a footnote on the form. - Life Insurance: Use cash surrender value less loans against the policy, plus accumulated dividends. - The asset value of a leased vehicle is the vehicle's present value minus the lease residual (a number found on the lease document).